 Tuck School of Business – Dartmouth University – Entrepreneurial Management for MBEs, 2015

 In 2019, Nilson Jr. assumed the role of Company President, overseeing all operations across IEC, after overseeing operations, corporate strategy, and community outreach.
 The new role is a welcome challenge that is consistent with Nilson’s affinity of “taking things apart, figuring out how they work, and rebuilding.”

 “I’ve always enjoyed the process of growth and improvement—whether it’s an individual, process or organization,” Nilson says.
 “This is why I enjoy the challenge of growing IEC and making it a better company to work for and work with.
 It’s our commitment to doing things better each and every day.”

-Married with two children, Nilson enjoys spending time outside with his family, Crossfit & fitness, riding motorcycles, reading, and tinkering on his 1971 Toyota Land Cruiser.
+Married with two children, Nilson enjoys spending time outside with his family, Crossfit, Hare Scramble racing, reading, and tinkering on his project cars.

 Tim has been with IEC since 2014 and brings more than 25 years of experience in addition to his degree in business administration from the University of Central Missouri.

 Brian Raley oversees construction operations across all lines of IEC’s business and clients by focusing on process and operations management.